JuliaIO/JLD2.jl/README.md

 # JLD2

-**WARNING**: This package is not actively maintained and has several known bugs that are unlikely to be resolved in the near future.
-Please consider using [Julia's built-in serializer](https://docs.julialang.org/en/v1/stdlib/Serialization/) if you need performance, or [the previous JLD package](https://github.com/JuliaIO/JLD.jl) if you need HDF5 compatibility.
+**NOTE**: This package is now **actively maintained again**!
+It was not maintained for some time and there still is a backlog of outstanding issues that will be adressed in the near future.
+You are invited to test JLD2 and raise any issues you come across.
+However, tread with care as you may come across problems that can potentially cause data loss.

 [![Travis Build Status](https://travis-ci.org/JuliaIO/JLD2.jl.svg?branch=master)](https://travis-ci.org/JuliaIO/JLD2.jl)
 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/9wk39naux5dhwhen?svg=true)](https://ci.appveyor.com/project/simonster/jld2-jl)